Employment

 Part-time Employment

 The Labor Standards Law also applies to part-time employment.
-If you have any questions, please consult “Foreign Workers Consultation Service” and/or “the Telephone Consultation Service for Foreign Workers”.Employment Contracts
+If you have any issues to consult about, visit “Guide to Labour Bureaus with Foreign Workers Consultation Service (Adviser for Foreign Workers)” and/or “Telephone Consultation Service for Foreign Workers”.Employment Contracts

 - (1) Length of the employment contract